alexansaa/react_bookstore_full/README.md

 # World Tour Concerts <a name="about-project"></a>

-**To-Do List** is a Node.js - React project that is meant to implement a on-line bookstore to keep track of your favorite books.
+**React Bookstore** is a Node.js - React project that is meant to implement a on-line bookstore to keep track of your favorite books.
+It uses react route technology to navigate through the website and implementes a SPA - Single Page Application

 ## 🛠 Built With <a name="built-with"></a>